Jaman-dedy/checkout-system/.github/pull_request_template.md

 #### Description of changes made

-> This PR adds configuration to add linting checks to the codebase.
+> This PR adds the refactoring for types.

 #### Type of change